 - 2012 – Dufner / Wi – AM/PM Split -6/66.

 - 2011 – Levin – PM -6/66.

 - 2010 – Holmes / Love III – AM/PM Split -6/66.

 For me this week is quite a defined exercise.
 The nature of the course dictates that par-5 scoring is essential and birdie conversion tends to be driven predominantly by those who are at their most comfortable on grainy Bermudagrass greens, especially of the TifEagle variety.
-Therefore I want players who’ve putted well this season on TifEagle Bermudagrass greens, ideally in Florida, although clearly we can only work off the Honda Classic last week.
-This is quite a specialised event so strong results on Florida-type courses are essential.
+Therefore I want players who’ve performed well on TifEagle Bermudagrass greens, ideally in Florida, although that has become more difficult with only the WGC Workday Championship now the week before.
+Clearly we can also work off European Tour courses such Emirates GC (Dubai Desert Classic) and the Earth Course (DP World Tour Championship).
+This is quite a specialised event so strong results on Florida-type courses such as PGA National, TPC Sawgrass and Doral are essential.